Termite: In science and technology

 The termite gut has inspired various research efforts aimed at replacing fossil fuels with cleaner, renewable energy sources.
-Termites are efficient bioreactors, capable of producing two litres of hydrogen from a single sheet of paper.
+Termites are efficient bioreactors, theoretically capable of producing two litres of hydrogen from a single sheet of paper.
 Approximately 200 species of microbes live inside the termite hindgut, releasing the hydrogen that was trapped inside wood and plants that they digest.
 Through the action of unidentified enzymes in the termite gut, lignocellulose polymers are broken down into sugars and are transformed into hydrogen.
 The bacteria within the gut turns the sugar and hydrogen into cellulose acetate, an acetate ester of cellulose on which termites rely for energy.
 Community DNA sequencing of the microbes in the termite hindgut has been employed to provide a better understanding of the metabolic pathway.
 Genetic engineering may enable hydrogen to be generated in bioreactors from woody biomass.

 The development of autonomous robots capable of constructing intricate structures without human assistance has been inspired by the complex mounds that termites build.
 These robots work independently and can move by themselves on a tracked grid, capable of climbing and lifting up bricks.
 Such robots may be useful for future projects on Mars, or for building levees to prevent flooding.

 Termites use sophisticated means to control the temperatures of their mounds.
 As discussed above, the shape and orientation of the mounds of the Australian compass termite stabilises their internal temperatures during the day.
 As the towers heat up, the solar chimney effect (stack effect) creates an updraft of air within the mound.
 Wind blowing across the tops of the towers enhances the circulation of air through the mounds, which also include side vents in their construction.
 The solar chimney effect has been in use for centuries in the Middle East and Near East for passive cooling, as well as in Europe by the Romans.
 It is only relatively recently, however, that climate responsive construction techniques have become incorporated into modern architecture.
 Especially in Africa, the stack effect has become a popular means to achieve natural ventilation and passive cooling in modern buildings.